 If your vehicle does not crank, clean and retighten both battery cables.
 Also check the other ends of the cables where they connect to chassis ground and the power center or wiring harness to make sure the others ends are clean and tight.

-Most stores that sell batteries require charge a core fee to encourage people to recycle their old car batteries.
-The core charge will typically be $10 to $15.
+Most stores that sell batteries require charge a core fee ($12 to $18) to encourage people to recycle their old car batteries.

-You will get this back when you return your old battery to the store.
+You will get the core deposit back when you return your old battery for recycling.

 More Car Battery Articles:Car Battery Safety & Jump Starting (Read First!!!)